Daniel Kitson: Film and television

 Kitson appeared in an episode of That Peter Kay Thing, "The Arena", and as Spencer in Peter Kay's Phoenix Nights.
 He also played a bus driver in the 2001 film Dog Eat Dog.

-In 2007, clips of Daniel Kitson's stand-up were shown on the one-off Channel 4 show 100 Greatest Stand-Ups where he came 27th.
+In 2007, clips of Kitson's stand-up were shown on the one-off Channel 4 show 100 Greatest Stand-Ups where he came 27th.
 In an updated version of the poll in 2010, he was voted 23rd.
-Chris Addison commented that 'Kitson is the finest comedian of his generation'.
-Stewart Lee also commented, after seeing a stand-up set by Kitson, that he saw stand-up 'about as good as it could get'.
+Chris Addison commented that "Kitson is the finest comedian of his generation".
+Stewart Lee also commented, after seeing a stand-up set by Kitson, that he saw stand-up "about as good as it could get".

 Whilst in his teens, he appeared as a contestant on the ITV quiz show Blockbusters.

 Kitson voices an "alley rat" in the pilot episode of the Kristen Schaal and Kurt Braunohler comedy Penelope: Princess of Pets which was aired in 2010 by Channel 4.

 In late October 2024, Kitson made a guest appearance as himself in Series 18 of Taskmaster, being phoned up by one of the contestants.